Bifurcation values of families of real curves: The non-vanishing condition

 \begin{lemma} The numbers $s_X(b)$ and $l_X(b)$ are constant for $b\in D$. \end{lemma} \begin{proof} Let us fix some point $b\in D$ and let $L_{ab}\subset \bR^{n-1}$ denote the unique line passing through the points $a$ and $b$.
 The fibre $X_t$ is a 1-dimensional manifold for any $t\in D$, in particular the inverse image $F^{-1}(L_{ab})$ is an algebraic family of non-singular real curves.
-It is known that the projection $\tau_{ab} : F^{-1}(L_{ab}) \to L_{ab}$ has a finite number of atypical values.
-In the hypotheses of Theorem \ref{t:main} and by Lemma \ref{l:nv}, at each supposed atypical value of $L_{ab}\cap D$ one may apply \cite[Theorem 1.1]{TZ}.
+It is known (as proved by Thom, Verdier and others, see e.g. \cite[Cor.
+1.2.13]{Ti}) that the projection $\tau_{ab} : F^{-1}(L_{ab}) \to L_{ab}$ has a finite number of atypical values.
+In the hypotheses of Theorem \ref{t:main} and by Remark \ref{r:nv}, at each supposed atypical value of $L_{ab}\cap D$ one may apply Theorem \ref{t:2var} for $\tau_{ab}$.
 This leads to the conclusion that there are no atypical values of $\tau_{ab}$ on $L_{ab}\cap D$, in particular the restriction of $F$ is a locally trivial fibration over $L_{ab}\cap D$, hence a trivial fibration.
 This implies $s_X(b) = s_X(a)$ and $l_X(b)= l_X(a)$. \end{proof}